-The coolant reservoir sight gauge and fill cap are located just in front of the cooling package (see Figure 4-2-3).
+The coolant reservoir sight gauge and fill cap are located under the hardnose hood (see Figure 4-2-3).
 Coolant should be visible in the sight gauge at all times.

 Inspect the radiator, cap, hoses, and connectors for any signs of leakage or damage.